nasa/Transform-to-Open-Science/docs/Area2_Capacity_Sharing/Open-Science-101/modules/Module_5/Lesson_3/readme.md

   </tbody>
 </table>

 All these different ways of sharing information will help make your published report or article better.
 And as you start working more in the open, with others, think about how collaborations will work and how you will give credit.
-All resources can be centralized through reports and documentation on a repository or website so anyone, including the ‘future you’ can find them in the future.
+All resources can be centralized through reports and documentation on a repository or website so anyone, including the 'future you' can find them in the future.

 More ways to communicate your work can be found in a [guide for communication](https://the-turing-way.netlify.app/communication/communication) in The Turing Way.